4 Ways to Overcome Shyness

 1. Worried about a party?
 Start by planning for it to go well.

 Posted Dec 31, 2016

-Research shows that shyness is maintained through a vicious cycle in which people approach a social situation, feel the excessive fear of negative evaluation, and then avoid the situation which initially provides relief; however, this often leads to feelings of shame and self-blame.
+Research shows that shyness is maintained through a vicious cycle in which people approach a social situation, feel the excessive fear of negative evaluation, and then avoid the situation.
+This initially provides relief, however it often leads to feelings of shame and self-blame.
 In order to cope with these feelings, our negative emotions can turn into anger and blame toward others, and so others can be viewed as inconsiderate or unsupportive, which further reinforces the desire to avoid them.
 Given that social skills, like any other set of skills, are something one can develop over time, the avoidance of social settings can lead to becoming socially “out of shape.”1

-Here are a four ways to increase your own social fitness:
+Here are four ways to increase your own social fitness: